What are the allowable expenses against rental income?

 Capital Allowances (Not available on Residential Lettings)

 Whilst structural works cannot normally be claimed, capital allowances are available on the purchase of fixtures, plant and machinery.
-There is an Annual Investment Allowance for expenditure up to the limit.
-The limits are as follows: 2010/11 and 2011/12 £100,000 and 2012/13 £25,000 up until 1st January 2013 and then £250,000 per annum from 1st January 2013 until 31st December 2014 (the later years are subject to changes by future Budgets).
-As most landlords will not be spending more than the annual limit or claiming for a car (because they will claim a mileage rate), cars and eligible expenditure over the annual limit are not discussed.
+There is an Annual Investment Allowance for expenditure up to £200,000 from 1st January 2016.
+As most landlords will not be spending more than the annual limit or claiming for a car, cars and eligible expenditure over the annual limit are not discussed.

 Examples of expenditure eligible for Annual Investment Allowance are as follows: